pablo727/magic-finger/README.md

 ## 🔧 Available Options

-Flag               Description
+Flag              | Description
---markdown         Show output as Markdown using `glow` --copy             Copy output to clipboard (`xclip` / `pbcopy`) --all              Loop through all users on the system
+--markdown        | Show output as Markdown using `glow` --copy            | Copy output to clipboard (`xclip` / `pbcopy`) --all             | Loop through all users on the system --json            | Output raw JSON (good for scripting) --minimal         | Compact info: username, real name, home dir, shell, last login...

 ℹ️ If no flag is provided, it runs for the current user only.